-The responsible person Lynda Hood will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.
+The responsible person (insert title) will ensure that full records are kept of incidents involving the searching for and of mobile phones and electronic devices and the deletion of data / files.

-These records will be reviewed by Safety Governor - David Bunkell at regular intervals (termly).
+These records will be reviewed by ...
+(Online Safety Officer / Online Safety Committee / Online Safety Governor/insert name ) at regular intervals (state the frequency).

 This policy will be reviewed by the head teacher and governors annually and in response to changes in guidance and evidence gained from the records.